fernahh/frontendpath/source/guide/the-css.html.md

           border-radius: value;
 }

+// To use the mixin above:
-// Para usar o mixin acima em uma regra: div {
+div {
   @include border-radius(3px);
 }